aeimskei/reactjs_notes/33_storesubscribe/README.md

 <kbd>![alt text](img/spreadstate.png "screenshot")</kbd>

-Now you can see that we also have blogs.
+Now you can see that we also have posts.

 ## Dispatch More Actions